-Fig. 11 shows the super-resolution results of the "corner tower" image.
-Again, MAE, MS-SSIM, NLPD, and especially CW-SSIM produce somewhat blurry images, without recovering fine details that contain high-frequency information.
+Figure 12 shows super-resolution results for the "corner tower" image.
+Again, MAE, MS-SSIM, NLPD, and especially CW-SSIM produce somewhat blurred images, without recovering fine details.
 MAD, FSIM, GMSD, and VSI are able to generate some "structures", but these are perceived as unpleasant model-dependent artifacts.
 Benefiting from its texture synthesis capability, DISTS has the potential to super-resolve perceptually plausible fine details, although they differ from those of the original image.

-Fig. 12 shows the compression results of the "airplane" image at 0.24 ± 0.01 bpp.
+Figure 13 shows compression results for the "airplane" image at 0.24 ± 0.01 bpp.
 A JPEG image, compressed to 0.25 bpp, suffers from block and blur artifacts.
-Overall, the main structures of the original image are well preserved for most IQA models, but the fine details (e.g., the lawn) have to be discarded at this low bitrate, or are poorly synthesized as other forms of distortions.
-VIF reconstitutes a dreary image with overenhanced global contrast, and CW-SSIM superimposes wavy artifacts on the underlying image.
-Dot and ringing artifacts are again apparent in the results of MAD and VSI, respectively.
-The image by NLPD is blurred and red shifted.
-LPIPS and DISTS have more potentials in synthesizing textures that are visually similar to the original, outperforming other IQA models in this task.
+Overall, the main structures of the original image are well preserved for most IQA models, but the fine details (e.g., the grass) have to be discarded at this low bitrate, or are synthesized with other forms of distortion.
+VIF reconstitutes a desaturated image with over-enhanced global contrast, and CW-SSIM superimposes periodic artifacts on the underlying image.
+White dots and ringing artifacts are again apparent in the results of MAD and VSI, respectively.
+The image by NLPD is blurred and red-shifted.
+Both LPIPS and DISTS succeed in synthesizing textures that are visually similar to the original.